Connie Walker (journalist): Career

 In December 2015 CBC Radio broadcast a 14-minute program entitled "Connie Walker and the firsthand legacy of residential schools", in which she described the horror of residential schools through her family's experience, and reporting on the Truth and reconciliation commission.
 One of the last residential schools to remain in operation was near Walker's home, the Okanese First Nation.
 She described learning how grandparents were survivors of the residential school system.

 On October 25, 2016, the CBC News published Walker's eight-part investigative podcast, Missing and Murdered, focused on the murder of Alberta Williams in 1989 along the Highway of Tears in British Columbia.
 Chatelaine magazine and Flare magazine interviewed Walker the week the podcast went online.

 In 2018 Walker launched season two of her Missing and Murdered podcast, focused on finding the truth behind the life and death of Cleopatra Nicotine Semaganis, who was removed from her family as part of the Sixties Scoop.

 On November 17, 2016, Toronto Metropolitan University's School of Journalism invited Walker, Karyn Pugliese, and Tanya Talaga to a panel on covering Indigenous issues.

-Walker has left the CBC, and now works for Gimlet Media.
-On November 28, 2020, The New York Times quoted her praise of "The Secret Life of Canada", in an article on indigenous podcasts.
+Walker left CBC in 2019 and went to Gimlet Media, which was acquired by Spotify.
 In February 2021, Walker launched her podcast series Stolen: The Search for Jermain investigating the Missing and Murdered Indigenous Woman case of Jermain Charlo from the Flathead Indian Reservation in Montana.
+Spotify closed Gimlet Media in 2023, but Walker was allowed to continue working on Stolen until 2024.

+In 2025, she was selected for the Velma Rogers Research Chair at Toronto Metropolitan University, where she hopes to work on a new podcast.